Albany, New York: Sports

 The Albany Legends (International Basketball League), played in the Washington Avenue Armory from 2010 to 2014 before moving to Schenectady.
 The Albany Patroons have played at the Armory on and off since 1982 and currently play in The Basketball League.

 With the large number of local colleges and universities around Albany, college sports are popular.
 The University at Albany's Great Danes play at the Division I level in all sports.
-The football team is a member of the Colonial Athletic Association while all other sports teams play as members of the America East Conference.
+The football team is a member of the Coastal Athletic Association while all other sports teams play as members of the America East Conference.
 In 2006, UAlbany became the first SUNY-affiliated school to send a team to the NCAA Division I men's basketball tournament.
 The Siena Saints saw a rise in popularity after their men's basketball team made it to the NCAA Tournament in 2008, 2009, and 2010.
 All 18 Saints teams are Division I and play in the Metro Atlantic Athletic Conference.
 Although Siena's campus is in nearby Colonie, the men's basketball team plays at the Times Union Center.

 UAlbany hosted the New York Giants training camp from 1996 to 2012.

 On February 23, 2021, it was announced that the National Lacrosse League (NLL) would return to the city with the relocation of the New England Black Wolves.
 The team was named the Albany FireWolves on April 15, 2021.
 This is the second NLL team to be based in the area; the first, the Albany Attack, played in the city from 2000 to 2003.

+In 2023, the Premier Lacrosse League (PLL) selected cities for their 8 franchises, and Albany was chosen as the primary home for the New York Atlas.

+In 2024, the Albany Firebirds began playing in the AFL at the MVP Arena.
+After one season in the AFL, the team moved to the AF1.

+The 518 Ballers (American Basketball Association) have played at Our Savior's Christian School since 2023.